AdobeDocs/dynamic-media-developer-resources.en/guidelines.md

 ## Documentation Philosophy

-We know that Adobe Dynamic Media users are working in highly competitive environments, striving to create digital experiences that will set them apart from their competitors.
+Adobe knows that Adobe Dynamic Media users are working in highly competitive environments, striving to create digital experiences that set them apart from their competitors.
 Therefore it is vital that when Adobe delivers advanced new tools, that these tools are complemented with accurate and clear documentation to allow the customer to immediately leverage their Dynamic Media investment and maximize ROI.

 The goal of the documentation is to put up-to-date documentation into the hands of users as soon as possible.
 Therefore we prioritize accurate, usable documentation and strive to continually update and improve it.